 513-601-5189

-We are prepared and experienced to take cases to trial in the event that an amicable resolution cannot be reached on some of or all of the issues in your divorce.
-We are experienced with contested divorce issues including: spousal support, child support, temporary custody, allocation of debts, real estate issues and property division, spousal support (alimony), shared parenting, custody, sale of real estate, valuation of assets or real estate, and attorney fee issues.
+Cases in which a fair and amicable resolution cannot be reached by agreement, go to trial.
+We are prepared and experienced to take cases to trial.
+We are experienced with contested divorce trial issues including: spousal support, child support, temporary custody, allocation of debts, real estate issues and property division, spousal support (alimony), shared parenting, custody, sale of real estate, valuation of assets or real estate, and attorney fee issues.

 Divorce attorneys at The Peck Law Office speak the same language as our clients.
 We will take the time to explain the meaning of verbiage that will seem foreign to a non-attorney.
 Further, it is imperative that a spouse going through this process understands the impact that specific language contained in court documents has in the short term and will have in the long term.
 Our clients have this understanding.